CalmDownVal/signal/readme.md

 Asynchronous signal interface is almost identical to their synchronous counterpart.
-The key difference is that an async signal will check the return type of every handler and properly await any promises returned.
+The key difference is that an async signal will check the return type of every handler and properly await all promises.

-Sync signals will also work with async handlers but *will ignore* the return type of the handlers.
+Sync signals too accept async handlers but *will ignore* the return type of the handlers.
 This may be desirable in some cases, but keep in mind that *any potential promise rejections will not be handled!*

 The execution strategy of async handlers is configurable via the `parallel` option (see [Creating a Signal](#creating-a-signal)).